DavidLitwin/ap/index.md

 ---

 # About Me
-I am a Ph.D. candidate at Johns Hopkins University in Baltimore, Maryland, expecting degree in May 2023.
-In my work I integrate processes across timescales to understand the hydrological function and structure of the critical zone.
-I often take a long-term perspective, thinking about how hydrology links climate, tectonics, and lithology to critical zone form and evolution.
+I am a postdoctoral fellow at GFZ Potsdam, the German Research Center for Geosciences, in the Earth Surface Process Modelling section.
+I completed my Ph.D. at Johns Hopkins University in Baltimore, Maryland in 2023.
+I am interested in the movement of water through watersheds and the effects that this can have on the long-term evolution of landscapes and ecosystems.
 Understanding landscape history can help better model and manage water and ecosystems today and in an uncertain future.
+I build and use computational tools, and collect and analyze field data toward this aim.

 <br/>

 # Current Research
+### *Groundwater and landscape evolution*
+My work at GFZ will be centered on the role of groundwater in processes that shape landscapes over long timescales.
+Project is TBD!

+# Doctoral Research
 ### *Understanding the coevolution of topography and runoff generation*
 <img align="left" width="800" src="assets/img/hillshades.png"><br />
 Topography affects how water is stored and released from watersheds, while over long timescales, flowing water shapes topography through erosion and incision of channel networks.
 Typical landscape evolution models do not have adequate representations of hydrology to capture these feedbacks.
 In particular, they don't capture the importance of shallow subsurface flow for runoff generation.
 In my [first PhD paper](https://www.doi.org/10.1029/2021JF006239){:target="_blank"} I coupled hydrological and landscape evolution models and found we showed that hillslope length scales nonlinearly with subsurface transmissivity (permeability times thickness) under the influence of steady recharge (PDF [here](assets\docs\JGREarthSurface-2021-Litwin.pdf)).

 ### *The emergence of variable source area hydrology*
 In my second paper I took this model further, focusing on how the hydrological function of landscapes coevolves with dynamic climate, soil moisture, and groundwater.
 I'm particularly interested in the emergence of variable source area runoff generation.
 In other words, I'm interested in knowing why some places evolve to have saturated areas that expand and contract in response to storms, while others don't.
 We found that coevolution produces a strong relationship between variably saturated area and relief, and where a landscape sits on that relationship is conditioned by subsurface permeability and thickness relative to climate.
-Preprint will be available soon!
+Preprint [is available here](www.doi.org/10.22541/essoar.167751635.59156916/v1){:target="_blank"}.

 ### *Coevolved topography and runoff generation: a paired watershed study*
 <img align="left" width="800" src="assets/img/soldiers_delight.JPG"><br />
 How does the subsurface affect coevolved topography and runoff generation?
 This is a central question in [critical zone science](https://criticalzone.org/bedrock){:target="_blank"}, and has implications for how different landscapes will respond to climate change and water stress.
 Our model makes predictions that subsurface transmissivity is a primary control on topography and runoff generation.
 I'm making hydrometric measurements, conducting saturation surveys, and analyzing topography of two small watersheds with contrasting lithology to test model predictions.
+Paper is in prep.

 <br/>